Bulgarsky/cottondeluxe/README.md

-# cottondeluxe - test app
+# cottondeluxe - simple market on REACT
-Test deploy to Versel,
+- Test deploy to Versel,
-react/routing,
+- react/routing,
-some css,
+- some css,
-mockapi
+ - mockapi